What Is A Bathtub Board?

 - Width of Tub

 Bathtubs vary in width as do tub boards, so it is important to confirm the bath board model selected has an appropriate width for your tub.
-Most tub board models have a single fixed width.
-Some models have an adjustable width, allowing for more fine tuned adjustments in unusually shaped tubs.

-- Width of Exposed Tub Wall Edges
+- Width of Exposed Tub Wall / Ledge

 - Tub’s Contours